ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_postprocessing_definitions.md

 #### *property* p21_neg

-Inclination of the failure curve for negative normal matrix stresses (Default=0.275).
+Inclination of the failure curve for negative normal matrix stresses (default = 0.275).

 <a id="compolyx.Puck.p21_pos"></a>

 #### *property* p21_pos

-Inclination of the failure curve for positive normal matrix stresses (Default=0.325).
+Inclination of the failure curve for positive normal matrix stresses (default = 0.325).

 <a id="compolyx.Puck.p22_neg"></a>

 #### *property* p22_neg

-Inclination of the failure curve for negative normal matrix stresses (Default=0.225).
+Inclination of the failure curve for negative normal matrix stresses (default = 0.225).

 <a id="compolyx.Puck.p22_pos"></a>

 #### *property* p22_pos

-Inclination of the failure curve for positive normal matrix stresses (Default=0.225).
+Inclination of the failure curve for positive normal matrix stresses (default = 0.225).

 <a id="compolyx.Puck.pd"></a>